Novandev/RowToJsonApi/README.md

 ```
 python3 app.py
 ```
-This will start a server on your system that wull allow you to perform a post request to obtain your statistics
+This will start a server on your system that wull allow you to perform a post request to obtain your statistics on port 5000

 The next step is to post a file, which can be done in a variety of programming languages